-As mentioned above, it is an offence to introduce to the wild seeds, propagules or mature plants of any 'Schedule 9' species.
+As mentioned above, it is an offence to introduce to the wild any seeds, propagules or mature plants of a 'Schedule 9' species.
 There are many other alien species that are invasive and can be detrimental to our native flora, so alien plants should never be introduced to the wild.
-Aquatic plants such as Curly Waterweed Lagarosiphon major and New Zealand Pigmyweed Crassula helmsii may be particularly damaging, so do not tip unwanted material from aquaria into streams or ponds.
+Aquatic plants such as Curly Waterweed Lagarosiphon major and New Zealand Pigmyweed Crassula helmsii may be particularly damaging, so do not tip unwanted material from aquaria into streams or ponds, or throw garden waste over your fence.

-Even introducing or planting out native plants can be unwise, so the simple rule is, if in doubt, don't plant it out.
+Even introducing or planting out native plants can be unwise, as it may blur natural patterns of distribution, so the simple rule is: if in doubt, don't plant it out.